LAL-project/python-interface/instructions/installation-python-interface-sources-ubuntu.md

 We offer two different builds for the python interface `debug` and `release`.
 Each build is linked against the corresponding compilation of the library.

+In order to have a more enjoyable, less frustrating experience using LAL, users should make the documentation for the Python wrapper files.
+This step, however, is completely optional and can be skipped.
+If skipped, users have to generate an empty file:

+	$ touch modules/documentation.i

-First, you must make the documentation for the Python interface files.
-This way you will enjoy the help of tooltips in the IDE of your choice (if you use an IDE for python, that is).
-For this, issue the following commands.
+In order to generate the documentation for the Python wrapper files, issue the following commands.

+	$ cd /path/to/linear-arrangement-library
 	$ ./make_docs.sh

-It is OK if you want to skip this step.
-However, if you do so, you need to create a special file.

-	$ touch modules/documentation.i

-Now you can actually compile the Python interface.
+Now, we can actually compile the Python interface.

 ### Release compilation and installation